lara-martin/Principles-of-AI/index.md

 * 25% Final Project

-Asynchronous questions to the instructor & TA or discussions with fellow classmates will be through the class's [Blackboard under "Discussions"](https://blackboard.umbc.edu/ultra/courses/_76209_1/engagement).
+Asynchronous questions to the instructor & TA or discussions with fellow classmates will be through the class Slack.
+(Please email [both Lara & Aydin](mailto:laramar@umbc.edu;aydina1@umbc.edu?subject=[CMSC 671] Need access to class Slack) specifying the email address you want to use, if you need to be added.)
 There is no grade for these discussions; they are only for your benefit.
-If you have a question that is specific to you, please email [both Lara & Aydin](mailto:laramar@umbc.edu;aydina1@umbc.edu) with _[CMSC 671]_ at the beginning of the subject line.

 Class Knowledge Checks
 : These checks are in place to see how well you all are understanding the material as the course goes.
 There will be a synchronous and an asynchronous option: